MicrosoftDocs/sql-docs/docs/dma/dma-sku-recommend-sql-db.md

 - **ExclusionReasons** - This value is blank if a Tier is recommended.
 For each tier that isn't recommended, we provide the reasons why it wasn't picked.
 - **AppliedRules** - A short notation of the rules that were applied.

 The final recommended tier (i.e., **MetricType**) and value (i.e., **MetricValue**) - found where the **IsTierRecommended** column is TRUE - reflects the minimum SKU required for your queries to run in Azure with a success rate similar to your on-premises databases.
 For managed instance, DMA currently supports recommendations for the most commonly used 8vcore to 40vcore SKUs.
-Support for 64vcore and 80vcore SKUs will be added in a later release.
 For example, if the recommended minimum SKU is S4 for the standard tier, then choosing S3 or below will cause queries to time out or fail to execute.

 The HTML file contains this information in a graphical format.
 It provides a user-friendly means of viewing the final recommendation and provisioning the next part of the process.
 More information on the HTML output is in the following section.